 This means that since 1952, the Watchtower's shunning requirement for members who leave has destroyed millions of families and close relationships.

 This list of rules is not an official organizational document.
 It was compiled by former members based on experience and information in Watchtower publications.

 Belong to another organization or club for the purpose of socializing with nonbelievers.
 See Religion First

 Attend social functions sponsored by their employer unless attendance is required.
-(The WT says, 'there is a clear difference between being friendly toward a workmate and being that one’s close companion.
+(The Watchtower says, 'there is a clear difference between being friendly toward a workmate and being that one’s close companion.
 Here is where another Scriptural principle enters the picture.
 The apostle Paul warned Christians: “Do not become unevenly yoked with unbelievers.”, WT, May 1, 2007, Article: 'Let God’s Word Guide Your Steps', par 9)

 Associate with coworkers after business hours in a social settings is not encouraged (See #4)

 Run for leadership in their organization.
 (JW's are 'appointed' and invited to be leaders.)

 Run for leadership in any religious or political organization

 Take a stand for any political issue inside their organization

 Take a stand on any political or 'worldly' issue outside of their organization